 What is the job outlook for certified caregivers?

 There is an unprecedented demand for qualified caregivers.
 As a result, you can expect plenty of hours and opportunities for work as this field continues booming.
-According to the Bureau of Labor Statistics (BLS), the number of caregiver careers will increase by 34% from 2019 to 2029.
+According to the Bureau of Labor Statistics (BLS), caregiver careers will increase 34% from 2019 to 2029.
 This rate surpasses the average for all other jobs and will continue to climb as the country’s aging population grows.

 What is the average salary for certified caregivers?